emacs-mirror/emacs/mps/manual/source/reference/index.rst

-    The "not condemned size" property is the approximate size of the set of objects that were in collected :term:`pools <pool>`, but were not :term:`condemned` in the :term:`garbage collection` that generated the message.
+    The "not condemned size" property is the approximate size of the set of objects that were in collected :term:`pools <pool>`, but were not in the :term:`condemned set` in the :term:`garbage collection` that generated the message.

     .. topics::